pdflynn/fast-orbit-engine/README.md

 - Celestial body selection.
 We are interested in simulating orbits not just around the Earth, but also around the Moon, Mars, the Sun, Venus, etc.
 - Conversion between apoapsis/periapsis and semimajor axis.
 I think that describing an orbit using the former terms is more intuitive than describing it with the semimajor axis.
 Input should be allowed either way.
 - Spacecraft attitude.
 A basic description of where each satellite is pointing should be stored in each orbit.
 We should also allow for the orbiting body to "track" in many ways, either by remaining fixed (no attitude control) or continuously pointing at some fixed point or directly down at the celestial body.
 - Field of view calculation and visualization.
-Since celestial bodies are assumed to be perfectly spherical in this engine, the calculation of a satellite's field-of-view should be relativley trivial.
+Since celestial bodies are assumed to be perfectly spherical in this engine, the calculation of a satellite's field-of-view should be relatively trivial.
 We would also like to visualize this on the celestial body.

 # Known Bugs